Ini (Georgian letter)

 Ini, or In (Asomtavruli: Ⴈ; Nuskhuri: ⴈ; Mkhedruli: ი; Mtavruli: Ი: ინი, ინ) is the 10th letter of the three Georgian scripts.

 In the system of Georgian numerals, it has a value of 10.

 Ini commonly represents the close front unrounded vowel //i//, like the pronunciation of i in "machine", or the near-close near-front unrounded vowel //ɪ//, like the pronunciation of i in "sin".
 It is typically romanized with the letter I.

+An additional mkhedruli ini letter, ი̄ with a macron is used in Svan language.